josefglatz/beuser_fastswitch/README.md

 You can search users by **`realName`**, **`username`**, **`email`** or **unique ID `uid`**.

+### Ordering of listed users

-The results are ordered by `lastlogin DESC`.
+The results are always ordered by `lastlogin DESC`.
+Since this speeds up also the support if some editor is calling you that something isn't working.
+You can then easily switch to the backend user without searching for it.

-### The default user list
+### User list item features

-shows you all non-admin users sorted by `lastlogin DESC`.
+* Trigger contextmenu of backend user record (by clicking on the avatar/icon)
+* Edit backend user record (by clicking on the username or realName)
+* Show element information popup (by clicking on the Info-Button)
+* Switch to the backend user (by clicking on the Switch-Button)

 ## Screenshots and Demos